agentzex/py_process_injection/README.md

 -i INJECTION_TYPE  Injection type of the chosen dll:

-                      &nbsp; 1 - Injecting the path of the dll to memory ( using LoadLibrary() ) &nbsp; 2 - Reflactive injection of the dll binary to memory
+                       1 - Injecting the path of the dll to memory ( using LoadLibrary() ) 2 - Reflactive injection of the dll binary to memory